locomote-sh/query-api/README.md

     * `$format=lookup`: Return an object mapping each matched record's primary key to the record.
 * `$orderBy`: Specify the sort order of the result.
 The value is the property path of the value to sort by.

-## Files

-The module is composed of the following files:

-* `lib/query.js`: The query API implementation.
-* `lib/schema.js`: The default file DB schema.
-* `lib/server.js`: Internal functions for calling the query API from a HTTP server.
-* `test/*`: Unit tests.